-A federal court ruled that the shooting of two dogs was justified.
+A federal court ruled that the shooting of two dogs by police was justified.

-While the court's decision may be cited as precedent in similar cases, no portion of it could reasonably be construed as broad license for police officers to shoot any or all dogs encountered on the job; multiple mitigating factors cited in the ruling was not in social media retellings.
+While the court's decision may be cited as precedent in similar cases, no portion of it could reasonably be construed as broad license for police officers to shoot any or all dogs encountered on the job.

 A 26 December 2016 article published by the Dogington Post reported that a federal court ruling then-recently allowed for police across the United States to shoot dogs if they "move" or "bark" when an officer enters a home:

 A ruling by the 6th Circuit Federal Court in Michigan last week gave police nationwide the authority to shoot a dog if it moves or barks when officers enter a home.

 The item embedded a full copy of the ruling (Brown v.
 Battle Creek Police Department) but many were exposed only to the initial paragraphs, as well as a headline that said police have the authority to shoot a dog "if it barks or moves."
 A 28 December 2016 report (widely repeated across local news affiliates) began in a similar way:

 A police officer can shoot a dog if it barks or moves when the officer enters a home, under a new federal court ruling issued this month.